proy9714/ml-and-ai-digital-garden/src/site/notes/FAQ.md

 > - **Bagging**: Imagine asking several friends (independently) for their opinions on a movie and then taking the average of their scores.
 > - **Boosting**: Imagine asking one friend for their opinion, then another friend to improve upon that opinion, and so on, until you get a refined score.
 { #449278}

+> [!faq]- What Are Some Ways We Can Reduce Overfitting?
+> Overfitting is a common challenge in machine learning where a model performs exceptionally well on the training data but fails to generalize to new, unseen data.
+To reduce overfitting, several techniques can be applied:
+> 1. **Increase Training Data**: Obtaining more training data can help the model capture a broader representation of the underlying patterns in the data, reducing the chances of overfitting.
+> 2. **[[Cross Validation\|Cross Validation]]** : Using cross-validation techniques, such as k-fold cross-validation, helps evaluate the model's performance on multiple subsets of data, providing a more reliable estimate of its generalization ability.
+> 3. **Feature Selection**: Careful selection of relevant features and removing irrelevant or noisy features can help reduce overfitting.
+It's important to focus on the most informative features that contribute to the predictive power of the model.
+> 4. **[[Regularization\|Regularization]]**: Regularization techniques add a penalty term to the model's objective function, discouraging overly complex or extreme parameter values.
+Common regularization techniques include L1 regularization (Lasso) and L2 regularization (Ridge), which help constrain the model's parameters and prevent overfitting.
+> 5. **Early Stopping**: Monitoring the model's performance on a validation set during training and stopping the training process when the performance starts to degrade can prevent overfitting.
+This approach prevents the model from continuing to improve on the training data while losing its ability to generalize.
+> 6. **[[Ensemble Learning\|Ensemble Learning]]**: Ensemble methods combine multiple models to make predictions.
+Techniques like bagging (bootstrap aggregating) and boosting can reduce overfitting by aggregating the predictions of multiple models, thereby reducing the impact of individual models that may be prone to overfitting.
+> 7. **Simplifying the Model**: Reducing the complexity of the model, such as decreasing the number of layers or nodes in a neural network, or reducing the maximum depth of a decision tree, can help prevent overfitting.
+Simplifying the model reduces its capacity to memorize noise or irrelevant patterns in the data.
+> 8. **Dropout**: Dropout is a regularization technique commonly used in neural networks.
+It randomly drops out a fraction of the nodes or connections during training, forcing the network to learn more robust and generalizable features.
+>
+> These techniques, alone or in combination, can help mitigate overfitting and improve the model's ability to generalize well to unseen data.
+It's important to strike a balance between model complexity and the amount of available data to achieve the best trade-off between underfitting and overfitting.
+{ #f47338}